marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index "loop body", "do loop", ["control flow", loop]}}

 A `do` loop is a control structure similar to a `while` loop.
 It differs only on one point: a `do` loop always executes its body at least once, and it starts testing whether it should stop only after that first execution.
-To reflect this, the test appears after the body of the loop.
+To reflect this, the test appears after the body of the loop:

 ```
 let yourName;